 Accommodation in River Gambia NP

-You can either stay in the affordable Kairoh Garden Lodge in Kuntaur, across the river from the Park or inside the NP area in the Chimpanzee Rehabilitation Project Camp or the Communities for Red Colobus Camp, if you book a tour with either of those, which is what I did.
+You can either stay in the budget Kairoh Garden Lodge in Kuntaur, across the river from the Park or inside the NP area in the Chimpanzee Rehabilitation Project Camp or the Communities for Red Colobus Camp, if you book a tour with either of those, which is what I did.

-Staying in the park is more expensive, but in my opinion worth the extra money, as the included tours are top-notch.
+Staying in the park is more expensive, but in my opinion worth the extra money, as the included tours are all top-notch.